senner008/Firebase-React-Express/readme.md

 ## Deploy to heroku

-1. Create a .env file in admin foler and populate with value from secret firebase json key
+1. Create an .env file in admin folder and populate with values from secret firebase json key
 ```
 PROJECT_ID=secret
 PRIVATE_KEY=secret